 If you have any questions or concerns regarding your bill do not hesitate to contact your attorney or our bookkeeper to discuss it .
 It is our strong desire to avoid any misunderstandings regarding your bill.

 There are times when we may ask you to sign a fee agreement.
 In other cases, we may simply bill you at the end of the month.
 If you wish to pay at the conclusion of your appointment, the receptionist is prepared to assist you in this regard.

 Mediation is a non-binding process where a neutral third-party (the mediator) works with the parties to reach a mutually agreeable settlement.
 If a settlement is not reached, the mediator has no authority to impose one.
 In arbitration, the arbitrator hears evidence and receives testimony, much like a judge, and makes a decision that is binding on the parties.
-Mediation is usually far less expensive than court litigation where the case is determined by a judge or a jury, but does not always result in a settlement.
+Mediation and arbitration are usually far less expensive than court litigation where the case is determined by a judge or a jury.

 Anyone with a family or property should have some form of estate plan.
 Wills and trusts are estate planning devices which allow you to name the person you wish to handle your affairs and to give specific, legally enforceable instructions for the distribution of your property following your death.
 Deciding whether to use a will or a trust depends on a number of factors ranging from your family situation to the nature of your property holdings.
 Living trusts are popular alternatives to traditional wills but both have advantages and disadvantages which should be discussed with a lawyer before choosing which form to use.
 Whether you choose a will or a trust, having an estate plan will give you and your family peace of mind and save your estate money.

 If you are already our client based on previous contact from the lawyer, your email or telephone message is handled with strict confidence.